womad on Elsewhere by Graham Reid - Browse our selection of content tagged 'womad'.

 Tags related to womad

-african blues afro mandinka soul algerian rai ali farka toure an emerald city anouar brahem anoushka shankar asa bashir abdel aal batucada sound machine beirut berlin best of elsewhere 2009 bob brozman brazil 70 cairo nights calexico carrie rodriguez cesaria evora cheikh lo debashish bhattacharya dengue fever doug cox etran finatawa explosions in the sky fela anikulapo kuti george harrison harry manx hawaii highlife indian music ishta jacques brel katia guerreiro ken emerson lila downs lucinda williams mali malouma mamaku project marabi africa marianne dissard mariza mavis staples metallica moana and the tribe monkey records mundi natacha atlas new zealand music oliver mtukudzi oud oumou sangare public enemy ravi shankar rupa and the april fishes sacred music of india salif keita short stories sjd soha speed caravan the syliphone years thione seck tinariwen toufic farroukh toumani diabate trilok gurtu tropicalia turkish groove urban asian vietnam.music vieux farka toure world music in elsewhere yael naim yasmin levy zakir hussain
+african blues afro mandinka soul algerian rai ali farka toure an emerald city anouar brahem anoushka shankar asa bashir abdel aal batucada sound machine beirut berlin best of elsewhere 2009 bob brozman brazil 70 cairo nights calexico carrie rodriguez cesaria evora cheikh lo debashish bhattacharya dengue fever doug cox etran finatawa explosions in the sky fela anikulapo kuti george harrison harry manx hawaii highlife indian music ishta jacques brel katia guerreiro ken emerson lila downs lucinda williams mali malouma mamaku project marabi africa marianne dissard mariza mavis staples metallica moana and the tribe monkey records mundi natacha atlas new zealand music oliver mtukudzi oud oumou sangare public enemy ravi shankar rupa and the april fishes sacred music of india salif keita short stories sjd soha speed caravan the syliphone years thione seck tinariwen toufic farroukh toumani diabate trilok gurtu tropicalia turkish groove urban asian vietnam.music vieux farka toure world music world music in elsewhere yael naim yasmin levy zakir hussain